 Charles Mills (1997), in The Racial Contract, extended this analysis to race.
 Mills argued that the modern political order rests on an implicit racial contract: a set of agreements among white people to maintain systems of racial hierarchy, while presenting those systems as natural, colour-blind, or legally resolved.
 The social contract's promise of equal standing before the law and equal access to opportunity has historically been conditional on race in ways that official theory systematically obscures.
 For schools, Mills's analysis supports the case for explicit engagement with the history of educational exclusion and with ongoing patterns of racialised attainment that cannot be explained by individual ability alone.

 For teachers, these critiques do not invalidate the social contract tradition but they do complicate it in productive ways.
 They prompt questions that belong in both the explicit curriculum and the design of school structures: Whose voices shaped the rules we follow?
 Whose experiences are made invisible by systems that claim to be universal?
 How can classrooms be genuinely inclusive rather than superficially so?
-Engaging pupils with these questions, particularly in secondary PSHE, citizenship, and history lessons, is itself a form of civic education that takes the social contract seriously enough to ask whether it has, historically, applied to everyone.
+Engaging learners with these questions, particularly in secondary PSHE, citizenship, and history lessons, is itself a form of civic education that takes the social contract seriously enough to ask whether it has, historically, applied to everyone.

 What is Social Contract Theory?